ameyer/AccelStepper/README.md

 # AccelStepper
 Arduino code for the Easy Driver step motor controller

-For complete hookup and tutorial see bildr.org: http://bildr.org/2012/11/big-easy-driver-arduino/
+For complete hookup and tutorial see: http://adam-meyer.com/arduino/big-easy-driver-arduino

 The code is provided under the MIT license please use, edit, change, and share.